-On an overall basis, the gender representation of Goodman employees as at 30 June 2015 remained relatively unchanged from 2014 at 55% male and 45% female.
+On an overall basis, the gender representation of Goodman employees as at 30 June 2016 remained relatively unchanged from 2015 at 55% male and 45% female.

-With regards to gender diversity of the Boards, two of the eleven directors (18%) are women.
+With regards to gender diversity of the Boards, as at the date of this statement two of the ten directors (20%) are women.
 The Diversity Policy is available to Securityholders on Goodman's website at www.goodman.com.